 Requirements for the approval process to work

-The Creation of Event Approvals
+The Creation of Secondary Approvals

-Event approvals are generated when a new event is created by either an event planner or a requester.
+Secondary approvals are generated when a new event is created by either an event planner or a requester.
 Based on how the system is set up, these event approvals will be in one of two initial states, Pending or Waiting for Review.

-When you click the Activate All button, emails are immediately sent to the approvers letting them know they have something to approve.
+When you click the Activate All button, emails are immediately sent to the approvers, letting them know they have something to approve.

 Monitoring the Status of Event Approvals